 July, 2015: AoP Board of Directors sets fund-raising goal of $202,000 for the current fiscal year, July 2015-June 2016.
 All grants and gifts, designated and undesignated, will be credited toward this annual goal.
+Read here about our current fiscal year anticipated income and expenses.

 March, 2015: AoP Memberships are now available.
 We have created three categories for members: Young Preachers (with annual dues of $25); Professional Ministers ($120); and iPartners ($500, for organizations and institutions).
 Visit the Membership page on our web site for more information.